MRtrix3/mrtrix3/docs/reference/commands/population_template.rst

 Input, output and general options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-type choice** Specify the types of registration stages to perform.
-Options are: "rigid" (perform rigid registration only, which might be useful for intra-subject registration in longitudinal analysis); "affine" (perform affine registration); "nonlinear"; as well as cominations of registration types: "rigid_affine", "rigid_nonlinear", "affine_nonlinear", "rigid_affine_nonlinear".
+Options are: "rigid" (perform rigid registration only, which might be useful for intra-subject registration in longitudinal analysis); "affine" (perform affine registration); "nonlinear"; as well as combinations of registration types: "rigid_affine", "rigid_nonlinear", "affine_nonlinear", "rigid_affine_nonlinear".
 Default: rigid_affine_nonlinear

 - **-voxel_size values** Define the template voxel size in mm.
 Use either a single value for isotropic voxels or 3 comma-separated values.